ymkjp/kindlize-it/README.md

 SPECs
 ------
 * It runs only on browsing http://www.Amazon.co.jp/* .
-* If DOM shows a category 'storeID' equals to "books", sends request for Kindle Edition.
+* If Amazon's DOM shows a "books" category, sends request for Kindle Edition.
-* Get a async (by XMLHttpRequest), and connection returns "complete" then shows in the sense of "It' done" (So it's better to fix to check a responseText, not only a readyState).
+* It get a async (by XMLHttpRequest), and connection returns "complete" then it shows in the sense of "Done" (So it's better to fix to check a responseText, not only a readyState).

 Licence
 -----